The Wheel of Time: Comic books

 In 2004, Jordan sold the film, television, video game, and comic rights to the series to production company Red Eagle Entertainment.
 Dabel Brothers began adapting the series in comic book form, starting with the prequel New Spring in July 2005.
 The series initially ran on a monthly schedule, but then went on a three-year hiatus after the fifth issue.
 Red Eagle cited delays and changes to the creative team on the DB Pro end.
 The final three issues were ultimately completed and published in 2009–10.

 In 2009 Dabel moved on to their adaptation of the first book of the series proper, The Eye of the World.
-On March 17, 2009, they showcased ten pages of art from the prelude to the series "The Wheel of Time: Eye of the World #0 – Dragonmount" on their website.
-Dynamite Entertainment published 35 issues of Robert Jordon's The Wheel of Time: The Eye of the World comic book series, which concluded in March 2013.
+On 17 March 2009, they showcased ten pages of art from the prelude to the series "The Wheel of Time: Eye of the World #0 – Dragonmount" on their website.
+Dynamite Entertainment published 35 issues of Robert Jordan's The Wheel of Time: The Eye of the World comic book series, which concluded in March 2013.

 When asked in a 2013 interview about whether the comics would continue their run, Harriet McDougal replied "Well, eventually, [we'll] do the whole thing, unless it stops selling in a dreadful way.
 In other words, I don't really know."
 The 43 New Spring and Eye of the World comics were later collected together and released as a series of six graphic novels, the last of which was released in February 2015.

+Dynamite began publishing the comic adaptation Robert Jordan's The Wheel of Time: The Great Hunt in November 2023.